Understanding wine tasting through “brain searchery”— the tale from two books

 Goode is clearly comfortable summarizing the results of fMRI studies but keeps it a little less technical.
 He does relate concerns about the unnatural environment in which the experiments take place.
 The subject’s head is immobilized, liquid is squirted in the mouth via a tube all while inside a noisy metal cylinder.
 “Yes, various brain areas light up…, but their context is hardly a real-world natural setting.” (p.
 67) Nevertheless, he concludes that “even the limited data obtained so far are highly relevant for wine tasting and are important if we want to provide a robust theoretical basis for the human interaction with wine.” (p.
 67)

-One fMRI experiment that merited mention in both books was by California –based researchers Hilke Plassmann, John O’Doherty, Baba Shiv, and Antonio Rangel.
+One fMRI experiment that merited mention in both books was by California–based researchers Hilke Plassmann, John O’Doherty, Baba Shiv, and Antonio Rangel.
 Classified as a study in neuroeconomics, it looked at the impact of price on the perception of taste.
 Subjects laying in an fMRI tube were given wines whose retail prices had been revealed.
 When different prices were assigned to the same wine, the scans showed more pleasure was derived when the subjects thought the wine was more expensive.

 When it comes to practical advice for the wine taster, Shepherd is no Goode.
 Not surprisingly, each author’s emphasis is on what he knows best.
 While Shepherd is clearly more enamored of the science, he lacks Goode’s tasting chops.
-Shepherd’s idea of “a new approach to wine tasting…can be summed up in the phase: the taste is not in the wine; the taste is created by the brain of the wine taster.” (p.
+Shepherd’s idea of “a new approach to wine tasting…can be summed up in the phrase: the taste is not in the wine; the taste is created by the brain of the wine taster.” (p.
 1) In the appendix, he summarizes a wine-tasting tutorial he had in 2003 with Jean-Claude Berrouet at Château Pétrus.
 This was his first serious encounter with fine wine and inspired his book.
 While the resulting text may be useful to specialists in neuroscience seeking a summary of knowledge gained to date, the advice given to serious wine tasters seems like an afterthought, offering little new or practical.
 For that, Goode is much more effective at delivering the goods.

 Having presented the state of the science for the edification of the taster, Goode proposes a different model for wine tasting based on the objective.
 Analytic tasting, the type practiced by professional tasters, must be done in a controlled environment free from any distractions which invariably will influence perception.
 In contrast, tasting for pleasure is greatly enhanced by shaping the environment with music, lighting, companions, and food.
 The wine critic should taste wine analytically but also “learn to extrapolate from the artificial setting…to the naturalistic setting in which the readers will be consuming wine…” (p.
 202) “I am a firm believer in interrogating the wine…” (p.203) insists Goode.
 Training can help, including tasting and developing a vocabulary, he advises.
 I would add tasting mindfully and taking notes, especially when sampling better bottles.

 While Shepherd’s book speaks with authority on the state of the art in neuroscience and “brain searchery,” his relative inexperience in wine tasting makes it less suitable for anyone wishing to become a more observant taster.
-On the other hand Goode’s book provides insights from a veteran taster who has clearly absorbed enough of the science to fashion credible models for tasters at all levels of experience.
+On the other hand, Goode’s book provides insights from a veteran taster who has clearly absorbed enough of the science to fashion credible models for tasters at all levels of experience.

 Neal Hulkower is a mathematician and an oenophile living in McMinnville, Oregon.
 His wine writing has appeared in a wide range of academic and popular publications including the Journal of Wine Research, the Journal of Wine Economics, Oregon Wine Press, Practical Winery & Vineyard, Wine Press Northwest, and The World of Fine Wine.
-Occasionally, he can be found pouring quintessential Pinot noir at the top of the Dundee Hills.
+Occasionally, he can be found pouring quintessential Pinot Noir at the top of the Dundee Hills.